input-output-hk/marlowe-doc/docs/platform-and-architecture/object-format.md

 all definitions must be fully inlined at the usage site.

-The Marlowe object bundle format addresses this limitation by representing a contract as a list of labelled objects which may reference other objects by label.
+The Marlowe object bundle format addresses this limitation by representing a contract as a list of labeled objects which may reference other objects by label.
 A related concept is [merkleization](large-contracts.md) which allows contract terms to be defined incrementally and deterministically as the contract progresses.
 The object bundle format is more general than merkleization, and is